-Visit during early evening to see Singapore in a different light – daylight, twilight, and night-time.
-Sadly, the spellbinding pool at 56th floor is reserved for Marina Bay Sand’s guests only.
+Visit during the early evening to see Singapore in a different light – daylight, twilight, and night-time.
+Sadly, the spellbinding pool on the 56th floor is reserved for Marina Bay Sand’s guests only.

 Tickets can be purchased online or onsite at the ticket counter.

 23. BooksActually, Tiong Bahru

 BooksActually, an independent store in Tiong Bahru, supports local writers, poets, designers, and publishers.

 They curate amazing picks that are hard to find anywhere else.
 You’ll also find a great collection of beautiful stationery items, postcards, tote bags, and knick-knacks here.

 I try to explore at least one local bookstore wherever I travel.
 It helps me understand the local literary scene plus satiates a bibliophile in me.

 The happiness of bringing back books as a souvenir is inimitable.

 Operational Hours: 10 am – 6 pm on Sunday and Monday, 10 am – 8 pm from Tuesday to Saturday

 Jacob Ballas Children’s Garden within Singapore Botanic Gardens is the world’s largest children’s garden.
 We missed visiting Jacob Ballas during our visit to Singapore Botanic Gardens.
 Why?
 We didn’t know about it!